 If you served jury duty, you may have received pay from the court for your time.
-If so, that income is taxable and you must report it at tax time.
+If so, that income is taxable, and you'll need to report it at tax time.
 You may also have incurred expenses to perform your civic duty, which the court may have reimbursed you for.
 This also counts as income.
 How you handle jury duty pay and expenses can depend on your employment and the expenses you incurred to attend jury duty.

 Many salaried or wage-earning employees receive regular pay or paid leave from an employer while on jury duty.
 In addition, many courts pay jurors for performing jury duty.
 Both forms of pay are considered taxable income.

-Employers who pay their employees for jury duty often require the employees to turn over any earnings they received from the court.
-In such a situation, you would claim the payment as income and then take a tax deduction for your jury duty pay that you gave to your employer
+Employers who pay their employees for jury duty often require the employees to turn over any payments they received from the court.
+In such a situation, you would claim the payment as income and then take a tax deduction for your jury duty pay that you gave to your employer.

 Example: You receive $100 in jury duty pay.
 You turn that $100 over to your employer, who continued to pay your salary while you were on jury duty.
 The net gain from your jury duty service is zero ($100 - $100 = $0).